nblumoe/nblumoe.github.com/hire-me.md

 [+49 157 8590 4890](tel:+4915785904890).
 Let's just meet and figure out
 how to solve your problems!

-## Who I am
+## Why you may want me
 So you prefer to read on?
 That's just fine.
 Let me brefly introduce myself a little more: I was born in 1982 and literally grew up with computers and programming.
 Coding has been my passion since then and I did get a lot of experience in different languages and projects.

-I did study Physics and Geoscience and am close to finishing my PhD-Thesis.
+I did study Physics
+and Geoscience and am close to finishing my PhD-Thesis.
 I always loved how useful my programming skills were during that time.
-However, I decided to be a full time programmer.
+However, I decided to be a full time software developer.
 Just too often I had to deal with bad software, which really annoyed me.
 As I love software development so much, this is what I want to do: Deliver great Software!

+Throughout all the different projects I have been involved in, I did realize how crucial the underlying processes are.
+To get a great product done, it is not enough to have good coders.
+It is very important to have a processes and control to deliver in time.
+Using lean methodologies, we get a feedback loop which ensures you really build what your customers want.
+Agility ensures focus, productivity and flexibility of your development team.

-Besides getting your coding needs done, I will also help to analyze
+Besides getting your coding needs done, I will help you with getting your software architecture right.
+Furthermore we can improve your development process together by introductin well structured, lean and agile techniques.

 ## The bare Facts
+You want to see some bullet points with skills and project experience?
+Allright, here you go:
-### Condensed List of Skills
+### Software Development Skills
+- Cross platform and Android mobile apps
+- Web Development
+- Web and Mobile Software Architecture
+- Scrum and Agile Methodologies
+- Lean Processes in Software Development
+- Scientific Data Analysis, Statistics
+- Online Marketing and SEO basics

+### Programming Languages and Technologies
-- Javascript (jQuery, AngularJS, Node.js, Backbone.js, Phonegap/Cordova)
+- Javascript (jQuery, AngularJS, Node.js, Backbone.js, Phonegap/Cordova,
+  ...)
 - HTML
 - CSS (Less, Sass)
 - Ruby on Rails
 - Java (Android)
 - Python
-- 3rd Party and Social Media APIs (facebook, linkedIn, GetSatisfaction)
+- 3rd Party and Social Media APIs (facebook, linkedIn, GetSatisfaction, ...)
-- Cross platform mobile apps
-- Web and Mobile Software Architecture
-- Scrum and Agile Methodologies
 - Git and SVN
-- Linux
-- Scientific Data Analysis, Statistics
-- Online Marketing and SEO basics
+- Linux, Shell, Server Maintenance

 ### Work Experience
 - Freelance Web Developer